 Like any device, Macs require regular maintenance and care in order to function at their best and last as long as possible.
 In this article, we will cover some tips for making your Mac last longer, both for enterprise and individual users.

 4 tips to help the Macs in your enterprise environment last longer

 For IT teams, it’s critical to get all of your equipment to last as long as possible.
 Sometimes, that’s not always possible.
-Accidents happen – which is especially true of computers given to users that have to carry them back and forth to the office.
+Accidents happen –it is especially true of computers given to users that have to carry them back and forth to the office.
 Here are four tips that can show you how to take care of Macbooks and other portable Macs.

 1. Create a maintenance schedule

 One of the best things an IT team can do to make your Macs last longer is to invest in regular MacBook Pro maintenance.
 This can include things like checking for updates and patches and running diagnostic tests to identify and fix any potential issues before they become bigger problems.
 Since they’ll be the ones with the device 24/7, they should be an extension of your team.
 Regular maintenance can help prevent hardware and software issues, extend the life of your Mac, and improve its overall performance.